identity-managed/website/content/blog/mim-storechk-exe-assumes-sql-is-local.md

 date: 2024-03-28T18:55:15.198Z
 banner: /img/mimsyncstorecheck_custom.png
 ---
-On occasion you may need to verify the integrity of the MIM Synchronization Service Database.
+On occasion you (usually with the help of PSS -- Product Support Services) may need to verify the integrity of the MIM Synchronization Service Database.
 To do this you can use the Store Check tool, StoreChk.exe located in the bin folder under the root of your MIM Synchronization install.

 W﻿hile the storechk tool does read the registry to find the name of the database (almost always is FIMSynchronizationService) it does not read the Server or Instance name registry values in the parameters key of the registry.
 Instead it defaults to assume that the SQL Server is co-located on the same machine as MIM Sync.